Sapphirine/202212-22-Comparative-Graph-Analysis-on-Ethereum-The-Merge-and-Gas-Price-Prediction/README.md

 ## What May Happen Next: Gas Price Prediction
 To reproduce the results of section 6.3 in the report, please `git clone` this project and run the `Gas_Price_Prediction.ipynb` notebook on a Google colab.

+## Demo
+For visualizations of the parts above, please clone the git repo and open `/Frontend/index.html`.